elhamrastkhadiv/orgtransformation/retro format/wish retro.md

 ### Finding from our team:

 #### Past:
-* being part of a team, comunication, purpose,clear goal was missing.
+* being part of a team, communication, purpose,clear goal was missing.
 * There was a Silo within the team
 * Team was not happy with the quality of the code